 To help identify the best MSP backup pricing strategy for your business, this article discusses the factors that you should take into account when setting backup pricing, as well as different pricing models and MSP pricing examples you might use.

-What to Consider When Setting Backup Pricing
+What to Consider When Setting Pricing for Backup-as-a-Service

 When setting pricing for a backup service, you want to achieve two main goals: Offering competitive pricing for customers while also protecting your ability to turn a profit.